Famarquez2/Programming-Languages/Prolog Assignments/README.md

   6. To try another argument repeat step 4 or to exit prolog enter "halt."
   7. To try another file exit prolog and repeat steps 2-5

- The link given above for SWI-Prolog has great tutorials, visit they're website to learn more about logical programming.
-I've included a report with images along with some exercises of prolog, I hope you now have a better understanding of Logical Programming and Code on!
+ The link given above for SWI-Prolog has great tutorials, visit the website to learn more about logical programming.
+I've included a report with tests along with some exercises of prolog, I hope you now have a better understanding of Logical Programming and Code on!

+## File Manifest
+- Prolog.docx
+- ReadMe.md
+- interleave.pl
+- mother.pl
+- parent.pl
+- second.pl
+- twice.pl

+## Licenses for SWI-Prolog and Homebrew
+- SWI-Prolog: Simplified BSD, LGPL prior to version 7.3.33
+- Homebrew: BSD license